Adolescents

 Teens sexual development is a dynamic process during this time in their life.
 Though each family may have it’s own expectations or ideas for what is appropriate and right for their teen, it is developmentally appropriate for most teens to be interested in romantic relationships, begin to explore attraction and sexuality, and engage in consensual sexual behaviors during adolescence.
 In contrast, problematic sexual behavior (PSB) includes, but is not limited to, non-consensual sexual behaviors, sexual acts with someone much younger than the teen, viewing, sending, or sharing own or other minor's nude photographs, or excessive pornography use.
 This topic might feel difficult to discuss and even consider.
 We’re here for you.
 Others have gone through this and come out stronger.

-For more information about sexual development in teenagers see: Teaching sexual health and sexual development.
+For more information about sexual development in teenagers see: Teaching sexual health.
 You may also download the Taking Action book, designed to Support Families of Adolescents experiencing PSB.

 Understanding Adolescents and Problematic Sexual Behavior: Who Engages In Problematic Sexual Behavior and Why?